 Share small portion sizes.

 Just like us humans, our dogs can feel sluggish and yucky if they eat too much.
 When you share food with your dog, make sure it’s a small amount.

-Signs to look for if your dog indulged in a toxic treat:
+Watch for signs your dog indulged in a harmful treat:

 What do you do if you see the signs above?

-Take her to the vet.
-If your regular vet is closed, there may be a 24-hour vet clinic to take her to.
-The vet will assess the situation and decide the best course of treatment, whether it be inducing vomiting to remove the substance or removing it through endoscopy.
+Take your pup to the vet.
+If your regular vet is closed, there may be a 24-hour vet clinic to visit.
+The vet will assess the situation and decide the best course of treatment, whether it is inducing vomiting to remove the substance or removing it through endoscopy.

 The best way to show your dog love on Thanksgiving is to share plain vegetables and lean meats in small portion sizes.
 Be sure to get outside and enjoy your day with your dog..and your human family!